You are currently viewing Palm Sunday: The Arrival of the King

 Zechariah 9:9; Luke 19:38

 The crowd waved palm branches and shouted, “Blessed is the King who comes in the name of the Lord!”
 They celebrated Jesus as their long-awaited King, not knowing He came not to overthrow Rome but to overthrow sin.
-Palm Sunday gets its name from those branches, symbols of the victory they hoped for.
-But Jesus, sitting on a donkey, showed a kingdom built not on force but on humility and peace.

-The crowd shouted “Hosanna,” believing Jesus had come to be a political king.
-But He entered not on a warhorse but on a donkey, a sign of humility and peace.
-They wanted a conqueror for Rome; He came to conquer sin and death.
-As you read this, ask yourself: Am I welcoming Jesus on my own terms, or am I ready to accept Him as He truly is?
-He did not come to give you what you want right now; He came to give you what you eternally need.
+As you read this, ask yourself: Am I welcoming Jesus Christ on my own terms, or am I ready to accept Him as He truly is?
+Remember, He did not come to give you what you want right now; He came to give you what you eternally need.

 Lay down your palms and your pride.
 Let Him truly reign in your heart.